-- 1.4.
+- arrangements or understandings fixing, controlling or maintaining prices for, and discounts, allowances, rebates and credits in relation to goods or services supplied or acquired by any or all of the entities in the SVHA Group, including any associated sharing of data at any time, and - tying or bundling of goods or services in such a way that the supply of goods or services at one entity may be conditional on a third person's acquiring goods or services from another entity in the SVHA Group, where the third person is a Funding Organisation. - 1.5.
 With respect to the tying and bundling of goods and services, authorisation was initially sought to tie or bundle services supplied to patients, medical practitioners and health and aged care funders (Funding Organisations).
-On 26 June 2012, the Applicants amended their application such that authorisation is now sought only for the tying or bundling of goods or services supplied to health and aged care funders. - 1.5.
+On 26 June 2012, the Applicants amended their application such that authorisation is sought only for the tying or bundling of goods or services supplied to health and aged care funders. - 1.6.
 The Applicants submit that authorisation is sought in order to operate all entities within the SVHA Group as if they were a single economic entity.
-The Applicants submit that the scope of the applications for authorisation are very limited as with the exception of SVPHS, the remaining members of the SVHA Group are related bodies corporate and can already legally engage in collective or joint activity, including information sharing, collective bargaining and agreements not to deal with a particular party. - 1.6.
-The Applicants have made these authorisation applications due to the risk that group dealings, if made and given effect to, may otherwise contravene ss 44ZZRF, 44ZZRG, 44ZZRJ, 44ZZRK, 45 and 47 of the Act. - 1.7.
+The Applicants submit that the scope of the applications for authorisation are very limited as with the exception of SVPHS, the remaining members of the SVHA Group are related bodies corporate and can already legally engage in collective or joint activity, including information sharing, collective bargaining and agreements not to deal with a particular party. - 1.7.
+The Applicants made these authorisation applications due to the risk that group dealings, if made and given effect to, may otherwise contravene ss 44ZZRF, 44ZZRG, 44ZZRJ, 44ZZRK, 45 and 47 of the Act. - 1.8.
 The Applicants seek authorisation for as long as the Applicants are related bodies corporate or are directly or indirectly owned and controlled by the Sisters of Charity or Trustees of Mary Aikenhead Ministries.